franciscop/server-next/docs/tutorials/m. Clerk auth in a same-origin cookie.md

 };
 ```

-The last four lines are what the shorthand was setting; `getUser` is the reason to write it out.
+The first four lines are what the shorthand was setting; `getUser` is the reason to write it out.

 Store Clerk's `sub` as the foreign key rather than the email, which people change and which Clerk lets them have several of.
 Create the row from Clerk's `user.created` [webhook](https://clerk.com/docs/integrations/webhooks) so your table is populated before anyone's first request, rather than lazily on a cache miss.